jasonrberk/jasonrberk/index.md

 * Interactive Intelligence (ININ), Senior Software Engineer

   * At ININ, I was a member of an integrated delivery team, working in an agile environment to design, develop, and maintain integrations between 3rd party products and internal tools.
-  * I also contributed to the next generation of cloud native call center tools intended to replace all customer managed on prem solutions.
+  * I also contributed to the next generation of cloud native call center tools intended to replace all customer managed on-premise solutions.

 2008 - 2013